rism-digital/rism.info/_posts/en/2022-02/2022-02-21-international-mother-language-day.md

 For 22 years, 21 February has been celebrated as [International Mother Language Day](https://events.unesco.org/event?id=2813562716&lang=1033){:blank}.
 On this day, the United Nations highlights the significance of native languages as a cultural asset because many languages are endangered.
 And since many languages do not have an online presence, [multilinguialsim online](https://en.unesco.org/themes/linguistic-diversity-and-multilingualism-internet/recommendation){:blank} can be strengthened.

-The [RISM catalog](https://opac.rism.info/metaopac/start.do?View=rism&SearchType=2&Language=en){:blank}) has pieces in many languages.
+The [RISM catalog](https://opac.rism.info/metaopac/start.do?View=rism&SearchType=2&Language=en){:blank} has pieces in many languages.
 Go to the **Advanced Search** and select **Language** to search for vocal pieces in different languages.
 Enter the name of the language in English or German (such as Italian or Italienisch).

-RISM has music in the following languages:
+You can search for the following languages in the RISM catalog:
 - Afrikaans
 - Arabic
 - Aragonese